-The Android Emulators mentioned on this list run on Windows primarily while some of them have support for macOS/Mac.
+The Android Emulators mentioned on this list run on Windows primarily, while some have support for macOS/Mac.
 Every emulator has its pros and cons.
-Before picking up anyone, you should consider the kind of usage you will need, and if the emulator provides the same or not.
-You might have gone on a cruise to search the best Android emulators for Android.
+Before picking up anyone, you should consider the kind of usage you will need and if the emulator provides the same or not.
+You might have gone on a cruise to search for the best Android emulators for Android.
 We believe that your search ends here with our list of best Android Emulators for Windows PC and Mac.

 What is Android Emulator?

-Android Emulator is a virtual device for testing Android apps without the need to install them on your smartphone.
+Android Emulator is a virtual device for testing Android apps without installing them on your smartphone.
 You can target any platform you want and debug your app.
 Since it works on a desktop platform, the emulator is called AVD (Android Virtual Device).

 Uses of Android Emulator?